Weakly Supervised Text-to-SQL Parsing through Question Decomposition: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Mor Geva, Ori Yoran and Jonathan Herzig for their insightful comments.
-This research was partially supported by The Israel Science Foundation (grant 978/17), and the Yandex Initiative for Machine Learning and the European Research Council (ERC) under the European Union Horizons 2020 research and innovation programme (grant ERC DELPHI 802800).
+This research was partially supported by The Israel Science Foundation (grant 978/17), and the Yandex Initiative for Machine Learning and the European Research Council (ERC) under the European Union Horizons 2020 research and innovation programme (grants DELPHI 802800 and ProDIS 804302).
 This work was completed in partial fulfillment of the PhD of Tomer Wolfson.